 This item is due to the costs associated with acquiring mineral claims through staking and option payments towards the acquisition of mineral claims.
 Annual fees are paid in August each year.
-The decrease in the current quarter has resulted from one time option payment and, in the comparative period, acquisition costs in 2011 of the Fern and Cinnabar property.
+The increase in the current quarter resulted from an increase in the land package held by the Corporation.
+On a year to date basis the prior period included acquisition cost for the Fern Property.